notblackout/kf2-controlled-difficulty/recommended_cfg.md

 ```
 [ControlledDifficulty.CD_Survival]
 WeaponTimeout=max ; weapons dropped on the ground won't disappear
-AlphaGlitter=false ; disable the red particle spam on alpha clot rallies
 ZedsTeleportCloser=false ; zeds don't teleport closer to players
 ```

 `WeaponTimeout` controls how long weapons can sit on the ground before they disappear.
 It takes a value in seconds, or the special value `max`.

-`AlphaGlitter` controls whether albino alpha clots' AOE rally ability spews red particle effects.
-Setting it to false disables the particles but nothing else -- zeds can still be speed and damage boosted by rallies like usual, and the rallying zed still emits a little distortion air bubble when playing his rally animation.

 `ZedsTeleportCloser` is the most controversial one in this section.
 It controls whether zeds can teleport around the map in an attempt